Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Methods

-In the following, we provide further details on techniques to avoid inversions of large covariance matrices in \cref{appendix:EfficientEvaluationMFAs}, the derivation of the M-step parameter updates in \cref{appendix:Mstep}, the proof of Proposition 1 in \cref{appendix:PropOne}, additional information on the estimation of component-to-component distances and the KL-divergence in \cref{appendix:comparison_to_KL}, as well as further details on the algorithmic complexity of the variational E-step in \cref{appendix:estep_complexity}.
+In the following, we provide further details on the used method to avoid inversions of large covariance matrices in \cref{appendix:EfficientEvaluationMFAs}, the derivation of the M-step parameter updates in \cref{appendix:Mstep}, the proof of Proposition~1 in \cref{appendix:PropOne}, additional information on the estimation of component-to-component distances and the KL-divergence in \cref{appendix:comparison_to_KL}, as well as further details on the algorithmic complexity of the variational E-step in \cref{appendix:estep_complexity}.